stephenakwaowo/Messi-Pass-Map-vs-Real-Betis-2020-/README.md

 ## Lionel Messi Pass Map vs Real Betis 2020

 This is a python visualization created using matplotlib.
-This based on the tutorial by McKay Johns, and MPLSoccer python library.
+This is based on the tutorial made by McKay Johns, and the MPLSoccer python library.

 The link to his tutorial video is [here](https://www.youtube.com/watch?v=Qx0F1QjOq5A), and this is the link to the [MPLSoccer Github](https://github.com/andrewRowlinson/mplsoccer/blob/master/docs/source/index.rst)